mariamALLI/circle-3-presentation/slides.md

 <v-clicks animate=''>

-# Objects
+## Objects

-In Javascript, an object is a collection of key-value pairs, where keys (also called properties) are strings and values can be any data type, including other objects or functions.
+In JavaScript, an object is a collection of key-value pairs where keys (properties) are strings, and values can be any data type, including other objects or functions.
+Objects are used to store and organize data, making it easy to access and manipulate.

-## Creating an Object
+### Creating an Object
 ```javascript
     // Declaration with square curly bracket or braces
     const emptyObject = {};